valmat/pdf2images/readme.md

 # PDF2Images

-PDF2Images is a utility that allows you to extract individual images from a PDF document.
+PDF2Images is a utility that allows you to extract individual images and text from a PDF document.

 ## Installation